Skip to main content

 The image describes a secure network setup:

-The image describes a setup where the customer manages the vnet's and all network connectivity from the vnets is going through the customer firewall.
-In this case the customer needs to setup:
+The image describes a setup where the customer manages the Virtual Networks and all network connectivity from the Virtual Networks is going through the customer firewall.
+In this case the customer needs to set up:

-• setup the routing tables to allow for network connectivity.
-We do not create a public LB for in-/outbound connectivity.
+• Set up the routing tables to allow for network connectivity.
+We do not create a public load-balancer for in-/outbound connectivity.

-Alternatively, a more lightweight setup is that we create/manage the vnet's ourselves and provision a public IP for the LB of Aks for both inbound and outbound connectivity.
+Alternatively, a more lightweight setup is that we create/manage the Virtual Networks ourselves and provision a public IP for the load-balancer of AKS for both inbound and outbound connectivity.

 Private endpoints

-By default we always use private endpoints to connect to Azure services from within the Vnet to ensure we do not go over the public internet.
-To set this up correctly, we create private dns zones.
-If you have custom dns servers, you should create conditional forwarding for these private zones yourself as described here
+By default, we always use private endpoints to connect to Azure services from within the Virtual Network to ensure we do not go over the public internet.
+To set this up correctly, we create private DNS zones.
+If you have custom DNS servers, you should create conditional forwarding for these private zones yourself.

 Data plane Connection

-The control plane and data plane have synchronous and asynchronous bi-directional communication.
-The asynchronous communication leverages AWS SQS queues with a bi-directional trust relationship.
-For the synchronous communication, you need to setup a public IP in the Aks subnet (if you want the vnet's behind your firewall) or we can create one.
+The control plane and data plane have synchronous and asynchronous bidirectional communication.
+The asynchronous communication leverages AWS SQS queues with a bidirectional trust relationship.
+For the synchronous communication, you need to set up a public IP in the AKS subnet (if you want the Virtual Networks behind your firewall) or we can create one.